ducis/URMsim/README.md

 URMsim
 ======

-Simple simulator for The Universal Register Machine
+Simple simulator for The Universal Register Machine as a Haskell library.

 I wrote this trivial library when taking a course on Computability Theory.